-Miscarriages may occur because of a problem in the fetus (such as a genetic disorder or birth defect) or in the woman (such as structural abnormalities of the reproductive organs, chromosomal abnormalities, infections, use of cocaine or alcohol, cigarette smoking, or an injury), but the cause is often unknown.
+Miscarriages may occur because of a problem in the fetus (such as a genetic disorder or birth defect) or in the woman (such as a structural abnormality of the reproductive organs, infection, use of cocaine or alcohol, cigarette smoking, or an injury), but the cause is often unknown.

 Bleeding and cramping may occur, particularly late in the pregnancy.

 Doctors examine the cervix and usually do ultrasonography.